On the first cohomology of automorphism groups of graph groups: Virtual indicability

 In the light of the above claim, any connected component of $\Gamma - \st(w)$ is a union of sets of the form $[v]\cap(\Gamma-\st(w))$.
-Consider any graphic automorphism $\sigma\in\operatorname{Sym}^0( A_\Gamma)$.
+Consider any graphic automorphism $\sigma\in\operatorname{Sym}^1( A_\Gamma)$.
 As $[w]=\{w\}$ we must have $\sigma(w)=w$.
-It also follows from the definition of $\operatorname{Sym}^0(A_\Gamma)$ that, for any vertex $v$ and any $\sigma \in \operatorname{Sym}^0(A_\Gamma)$, $\sigma$ preserves each $[v]\cap(\Gamma-\st(w))$ setwise, and hence also every connected component of $\Gamma - \st(w)$.
+It also follows from the definition of $\operatorname{Sym}^1(A_\Gamma)$ that, for any vertex $v$ and any $\sigma \in \operatorname{Sym}^1(A_\Gamma)$, $\sigma$ preserves each $[v]\cap(\Gamma-\st(w))$ setwise, and hence also every connected component of $\Gamma - \st(w)$.

-Consider the group $H$ generated by the same generators as $\Aut^0(A_\Gamma)$, subject only to relations (R1) -- (R9) of Theorem \ref{thm-day}.
-Let $\pi_Y:H\to\Z$ be the map which is defined as follows: given a Whitehead automorphism $g\in \Aut^0(A_\Gamma)$, we set
+Let $\pi_Y$ be the map which from the set of Whitehead automorphisms to $\Z$ which is defined as follows: given a Whitehead automorphism $g\in \Aut^1(A_\Gamma)$, we set

-We claim that $\pi_Y$ is a surjective homomorphism.
+We claim that $\pi_Y$ yields a well defined surjective homomorphism $\Aut^1(A_\Gamma\to\Z)$.
 In order to prove the claim, we go through the list of Day's relations (R1) -- (R9) described in Theorem \ref{thm-day}, and check that each of them is preserved by $\pi_Y$.
-Observe it is immediate that $\pi_Y$ preserves (R1), (R2), (R3), (R7) and (R9).
+Observe it is immediate that $\pi_Y$ preserves (R1), (R2), (R3), (R7)' and (R9).
 Relation (R5) is trivial since there is no $v\ne w$ with $v\sim w$, from the hypotheses on $\Gamma$, and therefore there is nothing to verify.
 Finally, we check that $\pi_Y$ preserves (R4); to this end, the only problematic case is whenever $\{w,w^{-1}\} \cap B = \emptyset$, $v \notin A$, $v^{-1} \in A$, and at least one of $A \cap B = \emptyset$ or $ v \in \lk(w)$ holds.
 Observe that, unless $Y\cup Y^{-1} \subset B$, this relator is trivially preserved by $\pi_Y$, so we assume that $Y\cup Y^{-1} \subset B$.
 At this point, the fact that $(B,v)$ and $((B - v) \cup w, w)$ are both defined implies that $v\le w$; see, for instance, Lemma 2.5 of \cite{Day} for a proof.
 By the hypotheses on $\Gamma$, we deduce that $v=w$, which contradicts the conditions on $A$ and $B$ of relation (R4).
-To summarize, we have proved that $\pi_Y:H\to \Z$ is a well defined surjective homomorphism.